Thomas-Mielke-Software/EchoPrintSharp/README.md

 Install monodevelop and all necessary mono stuff.

-DEPRECATED: In order to be able to build PCLs on Linux, follow the instructions in this stack overflow answer: http://stackoverflow.com/questions/35245840/build-monodevelop-on-debian-jessie-using-mono-4-3-3
+DEPRECATED: If you still want to build a PCL, checkout a0086813964858147184c8b35ea36174fc679ded.
+In order to be able to build PCLs on Linux, follow the instructions in this stack overflow answer: http://stackoverflow.com/questions/35245840/build-monodevelop-on-debian-jessie-using-mono-4-3-3

-(Haven't tried to build the .NET Standard library from Linux yet...)
+Make sure TestEchoPrint is selected as startup project and press the play button do build.

 ### Windows

 Grab the latest Visual Studio Community Edition.

-### Both IDEs

-Select TestEchoPrint as startup project and press F5.
+Make sure TestEchoPrint is selected as startup project and press F5.

 ## Credits / Licenses

-EchoPrintSharp: Copyright (c) 2016 Thomas Mielke, released under the MIT License (MIT)
+EchoPrintSharp: Copyright (c) 2018 Thomas Mielke, released under the MIT License (MIT)

 Murmurhash: (c) Austin Appleby (Public Domain / MIT), C# port by Davy Landman